 Education levels are impressive, with a substantial proportion of residents holding a Bachelor's degree or higher.
 The neighborhood is predominantly affluent, with a high number of households earning more than $150,000 annually.
 A large number of residents work from home, while the use of public transportation, bicycles, and walking for commuting is much lower than the national average.

 The housing market in the area is characterized by a predominance of owner-occupied units, with a significant number of larger homes having 4 or more bedrooms.
 Newly built homes from 2010 onwards are abundant, while the number of older homes built before 1990 is much lower.
-The neighborhood has a very low number of renter-occupied units, and as such, details about rent prices will not be discussed.
+The neighborhood has a very low number of renter-occupied units.

 Residents are highly employed in finance, insurance, real estate, professional, scientific, and technical services, as well as management positions.
-The number of men and women employed in education, health care, and social assistance is also higher than the national average.
+The number of men employed in education, health care, and social assistance is also higher than the national average.
 In contrast, employment in transportation, warehousing, utilities, and arts, entertainment, and recreation sectors is lower for both men and women.

 In summary, this neighborhood can be characterized as a predominantly Asian, family-oriented, and affluent community with a highly educated population.
 Residents are primarily engaged in professional and management occupations, and the housing market is dominated by larger, owner-occupied homes.